-I ate piles of rice and daal, potatoes, and some other vegetables.
+I ate piles of rice and daal, potatoes, and some other vegetables, and even some exotic fruits!
 I did eat gluten as well- naan bread- though I’m not sure if their wheat is as hybridized as the US’s.
 I took lots of digestive enzymes…and felt amazing!!
 Both my fiance and I lost weight and felt completely energized the whole time.
 As I always say, you can’t be too rigid and you have to appreciate and feel grateful for any food you eat.

 I also felt much better and had greater energy on low-fat cooked food then high-fat food, even if it 100% raw, like eating a nut meat burger with flaxseed bread!
 Or too much coconut and avocado in one day.
 Too much fat is so heavy and dense, and congestive.
 So it’s not about cooked vs. raw.
 Balance is the key to all.

 We slept in a mosquito net sometimes, because even though it was cold around Delhi, there were lots of mosquitos!
 I chose not to take malaria pills (after being on them in Africa, I vowed to never take them again unless I was in an extremely high risk area).